jalvaradosegura/folder_organizer/README.md

 IGNORE_HIDDEN_FILES = True
 ```

+>💡 File routes need to be the absolute path

 Currently, the only way of organization available is by file extension.
 You need to set the FILES_DESTINATION variable in order to tell the script how to organize your files.
 This variable must be a dictionary, and its keys will be the name of the folder and the values the extensions that will go into that folder.